Did Your Car Insurance Company Deny Coverage?

 Are you being accused of lying on your car insurance application?

 Getting into a car accident is terrifying for many reasons, even if you walk away with nothing more than a scratch.
 There is so much uncertainty.
 How will you pay to repair or replace your car, pay for your medical care, or pay for the other person’s personal injuries or property damage?
 You’d like to think that the damages will be covered by your insurance company.

 But, if there’s one thing insurance companies don’t like, it’s paying out claims.
 After you submit a claim if the insurance company believes you’ve misrepresented any of the facts on your policy application, there’s a good chance they will deny coverage.
 Of course, if this happens you are stuck with the burden of having to pay out of pocket all of the costs associated with the accident (except your medical care, provided you have health insurance).

 What Constitutes a Misrepresentation on Your Car Insurance Application?

 Florida law refers to misrepresentation as an ‘omission, concealment of fact, or incorrect statement.’

 - The condition of your vehicle

-- Where you keep your vehicle when it’s not being used (i.e. garaging location)
+- Where do you keep your vehicle when it’s not being used (i.e. garaging location)

 - Whether other drivers are driving the vehicle